HairyDuck/Synthetix-Transcript-Downloader/README.md

 Before using the Synthetix API for your own application, you need to acquire the necessary application and consumer keys from your Synthetix account manager.
 Additionally, please note that your application will be subject to approval by Synthetix staff.
 During the development and testing phase, it is recommended to use the Staging environment.
 Once your application is approved, you can switch to the production environment.

 For more information about the Synthetix API, you can refer to the [Synthetix API Documentation](https://api.synthetix.com/).

+## Disclaimer and Terms of Service

+This application is not affiliated with or endorsed by Synthetix.
+It is an unofficial tool developed by [HairyDuck] for personal use.

+**Disclaimer:**
+This application is provided as-is with no warranty, express or implied.
+The developers of this application are not responsible for any damages or losses incurred while using the application.

+**Terms of Service:**
+By using this application, you agree to the following terms:
+- You acknowledge that this is an unofficial application and not affiliated with or endorsed by Synthetix.
+- You will use this application at your own risk and responsibility.
+- The developers of this application shall not be held liable for any actions, damages, or consequences resulting from the use of this application.
+- You will comply with all applicable laws and regulations while using this application.

 ## License